By Ocean Robbins • Adapted from Ocean Robbins’ book 31-Day Food Revolution. Get your copy here now.

 5 Delicious, Plant-Powered Recipes Made with Healthy Spices

-Now that you know about the top five healthy spices, how do you use them?
+Now that you know about five of the planet’s healthiest spices, how will you use them (besides in these recipes, that is 😉)?

 Spice Up Your Life the Healthy Way